thieryw/image-slider/README.md

 # image-slider
+A verry simple and easy to use image slider.

+## Features

-image slider with fade animation and autoplay
+1) fade and slide animations.

+2) autoplay option.

 ## Usage